What this talk is about Incremental

 - Nil checks are the most common form of timid code

-Where'd that nil
+Where'd that nil come from?!

 post_id = params[:post_id] post = Post.find(post_id.to_i) post.date # => # ~> -:4: undefined method `date' for nil:NilClass (NoMethodError)